-Fair Share Action has played a vital role in independent progressive field efforts by ramping up one of the most sophisticated door-to-door electoral field operations in the last four election cycles.
+Fair Share Action has played a vital role in independent field efforts by running one of the most sophisticated door-to-door electoral field operations over the last four election cycles.

-Since 2008, the Fair Share network of organizations has run campaign offices in twelve states– from Colorado to Florida to New Hampshire — training organizers to knock on over 3.4 million doors and have face to face conversations with voters encouraging them to get out to the polls for candidates that believe in a fair economy.
+Since 2008, the Fair Share network of organizations has run campaign offices in twelve states– from Colorado to Florida to New Hampshire — training organizers to knock on over 5 million doors and have face to face conversations with voters, encouraging them to get out to the polls for candidates that believe in a fair and sustainable economy.

-To ensure our message reaches the maximum amount of target voters and penetrates the busy lives of people we do reach at their doorsteps, we often layer targeted mail, television and online communications on top of our targeted door program.
+To ensure our message reaches the maximum number of voters and penetrates the busy lives of people, we do outreach at the doorstep, often layering targeted mail, television and online communications on top of our targeted door program.